 Smbat Sparapet’s Chronicle, s.
 115, translated from Classical Armenian by Robert Bedrosian (2005).
 Smbat Sparapet is also called Sempad the Constable.
 He was an Armenian noble, older brother of King Het’um I, and an envoy from the King Het’um to the Mongol court in Karakorum in 1246.
 More on conflict in medieval Armenia: Matthew of Edessa’s chronicle.

+The point isn’t just compassion for men’s suffering, but also action for gender justice.
 In the U.S., a good start would be to eliminate sexist Selective Service registration.